 I don’t need no stinkin’ permit!”

-As said, through the ‘80s and ‘90s county health and building ordinances were by and large strictly enforced.
-Unless one didn’t mind being deemed an outlaw and maybe never earning recognition or acceptance of “official” neighbors -- as in time, indeed, more and more didn't seem to mind at all.
-But many landowners still tried to comply.
+As related, through the ‘80s and ‘90s county health and building ordinances were by and large still being strictly enforced.
+Unless one didn’t mind being deemed an outlaw and maybe never earning recognition or acceptance as an “official” resident -- in time, more and more didn't seem to mind at all -- most landowners wanting to be residents tried to comply.
 Or at least provide the illusion of trying.
 "See here?
 I started a well; I'm a hundred feet down and waiting on my next paycheck to drill deeper, cut me some slack here, okay?"

 No legal power to fine

-Other subdivisions forming about same time in order to assure the best chance of perpetuating a law-abiding residency gave owner boards legal power to levy fines for infractions of agreed-on rules and, if not paid, slap legal liens on culprit's property.
-Examples: in Lake Shastina visible clotheslines, solid fencing, and dirt bikes all became verboten; in Shasta Forest one could get fined for changing oil on their own property, even if catching it all for recycling.
+Other subdivisions forming about same time, to assure having the best chance of creating and keeping a law-abiding residency, gave property-owner boards legal power to levy fines for infractions of agreed-on rules and, if not paid, slap legal liens on culprit's property.
+Examples: in Lake Shastina, visible clotheslines, solid fencing, and dirt bikes were all verboten; in Shasta Forest one could get fined fifty dollars for changing oil on their own property, even if catching it all for recycling.

-No such legal power to fine --and attach lien on land if not paid -- ever existed in the Vista.
+No such legal powers ever existed in the Vista.

-That perhaps had always been Vista’s two-edged sword.
-While relative lack of sometimes nit-picky and overreaching rules and regulations empowered residents to feel more like lords and ladies of their manors, as it were, such freedom could also attract those with self-interested intent to misuse lands and blatantly disturb the peace and quiet.
-Example: the place long ago had a massive junkyard eyesore surreally surrounded by yet-pristine nature; it took Board ages to get County to condemn it and place get cleaned up.
+That had always been the place's two-edged sword.
+While its relative lack of sometimes nit-picky, overreaching rules and regulations (or enforcement of, anyhow) empowered residents to feel more like lords and ladies of the manor, as it were, such freedom could also attract those with self-interested intent to misuse lands and blatantly disturb the peace and quiet.
+Example: the place long ago had a monumental junkyard eyesore, surreally surrounded by yet-pristine empty lots; it took the board ages to get the county to condemn it and the place cleaned up.

-It basically came down to giving people freedom to do what they wanted just so long as actions didn’t interfere with rights of others to do what they wanted.
+It basically came down to giving people the freedom to do what they wanted just so long as their actions didn’t interfere with rights of others to do what they wanted.
 Liberty vs. license.
-The flip side of liberty, of course, was the obligation to support rules of law set up, thus safeguarding the freedom rights of the greatest number.
+The flip side of liberty was, of course, the obligation to support the rules of law set up to safeguard those freedom rights for the greatest number and hence, greatest good.

 The Vista never built a community center.
-Even though it grew enough to merit one, there was never enough community support for a facility where residents and visiting members could meet, get to know each other in a relaxed setting, form informal volunteer action groups like litter patrol and community gardens, maybe hold swap meets.
+Even though the population grew enough to merit one, there was never enough community support for such a facility, a place where residents and visiting members could meet, get to know each other in a relaxed setting, form informal volunteer action groups like litter patrol and community gardens, maybe hold swap meets.

-Instead, monthly board meetings were held in a cramped, cold-fluorescent-lit backroom in the volunteer firehouse just off Vista property.
-And annual property owner meetings were held in Lake Shastina.
-(In earliest years they were held hundreds of miles south at places like members’ favorite, Madonna Inn in San Luis Obispo, to make it easier for dominant southern California owners to attend.)
-Hard for a quasi community to gain any centeredness without a center.
-Driving ten miles away from place to attend annual meeting for place just felt weird.
+Instead, monthly board meetings were, as related, held in a cramped, cold-fluorescent-lit backroom in the volunteer firehouse on Juniper Drive, just beyond Vista boundaries.
+And annual property owner meetings were held miles away in Lake Shastina.
+(In earliest years they were held hundreds of miles south, at places like many members’ then favorite, the Madonna Inn in San Luis Obispo, to make it easier for the dominant southern California ownership to attend.)
+It was hard for a quasi community to ever gain any sense of centeredness without a center.
+Driving ten miles away from a place to attend its annual meeting felt too weird for words.

 “Wouldn’t give you a dime…” vs. “Only $29,999!”

-Two different realtor groups specializing in scouting developments deemed woefully undervalued thought differently.
-They snapped up hundreds of Vista's wooded parcels lying fallow, for cheap (at least relieving many long-stuck owners) and promptly mounted a slick sales campaigns to try to remedy the woefully under-exploited situation...and hopefully make a mint in the process for helpful services rendered.
+Two realtor groups who specialized in scouting developments deemed undervalued clearly thought differently.
+In the late aughts they snapped up hundreds of the bedeviled hinterland's parcels that had so long lay fallow (at least relieving many long-stuck parcel owners).
+They promptly mounted slick sales campaigns to try to remedy the woefully under-exploited situation...and hopefully make a mint in the process for helpful services rendered.

-The earlier one, with former CHiPs TV star Erik Estrada serving as aggressive pitchman, had a penchant for going after failed, “left-for-dead” subdivision lots, talons squeezing out any quick profit possible before swooping off to next rural developmental roadkill.
+The earlier outfit, hiring former CHiPs TV star Erik Estrada as aggressive pitchman, had a penchant for going after failed, “left-for-dead” subdivisions, sharp talons squeezing out any easy quick profit possible before swooping off to next rural developmental roadkill.
 In ad promos he'd enthuse how he even owned a parcel here.
 (Of course, it was part of his deal, being given one just so he could truthfully say that.)
-The outfit offered to fly prospective buyers in to enjoy a champagne brunch along with high-pitch tour of the Vista properties with their dazzling mountain views and low downs.
-When they optimistically held a grand open-house, bright balloons festooning entrances, reportedly no one even showed.
-(No surprise at all to often cynical residents.)
+The outfit offered to fly prospective buyers in to enjoy a champagne brunch along with a high-pitch tour of the properties with dazzling mountain views.
+When they held a grand open-house, balloons festooning entrance, reportedly no one showed.

-Then around 2012, Billyland realtors -- possibly taking lots off the former’s hands -- grabbed a mess of raw Vista parcels and seemed to aim at reaching landhungry Internet surfers of limited means.
-They hawked them online Ebay auction style, winner being the one with highest down-payment bid when the clock ran out.
+A few years later, around 2012, Billyland realtors -- possibly taking lots off the former’s hands -- likewise grabbed a mess of raw Vista parcels.
+They in turn seemed to aim at land-hungry Internet surfers.
+They'd hawk parcels online Ebay auction style, 'winner' the one having made the highest down-payment bid when the timer ran out.
 “Only $29,999!” they gushed.
-Of course, with low monthly payments and high interest rate, final cost could run well over $50,000.
-Their campaign attracted many living on shoestring, some growing a few cannabis plants, no doubt in part to make land payments and so avoid losing what some legal residents viewed as basically private campgrounds for the homeless.
+(With low monthly payments and high interest rate, the final cost could run over $50,000.)
+Their campaign attracted many living on a shoestring, some soon to grow a few cannabis plants, no doubt in part to make land payments and so avoid losing what some legal residents, perhaps uncharitably, viewed as little more than private campgrounds for the homeless.

 “Maybe if we ignore them they’ll go away.”

-Siskiyou County supervisors obviously rued the day they greenlighted the development.
-One former Vista board president stalwart who often worked with county officials said they came to view the Vista as the redheaded stepchild no one knew what to do with.
-Meanwhile the place, having no fining power, was at the mercy of county officials and workers to keep intact any semblance of law and order out in the wayward backwoods, would-be community.
+It was no great secret county supervisors rued the day they ever greenlighted the development.
+One former Vista board president stalwart who often worked with county officials said they came to view the Vista as the red-headed stepchild that no one knew what to do with.